Y-P-Zhang/PolypSegmentation/README.md

 ##  Introduction

-This repository is forkd from [ACSNet](https://github.com/ReaFly/ACSNet).
+This repository is forked from [ACSNet](https://github.com/ReaFly/ACSNet).
 I have extended the code to support more models and make it easier to use.
 On top of the original code, I added some function: progress bar display, log logging, multi-scale training for all networks, etc.

 Currently supported models: